Other

 No doubt by now you have received emails both pro and con as a result of

-what may now be, the "joined battle."
-I appreciate that
+may now be, the "joined battle."
+I appreciate that someone who has

-that essentially, with I hope Christian love, told him that after
+essentially, with I hope Christian love, told him that after reading his

-reading his reply I was more concerned than before.
-Rather than
+reply I was more concerned than before.
+Rather than allaying my

 We have a huge challenge on our hands in this denomination we love so